gerd-moellmann/emacs-with-cl-packages/README.md

 The implementation can be found in `text-index.c`.
 Please read the comment at the start of that file for details.

+### Marker vectors

+Markers in Emacs are traditionally kept in a doubly-linked list per buffer.
+Adding a marker is O(1), deleting a marker is O(N).
+Iteration over markers to update them when text is inserted/delete accesses memory all over the place.

+IGC changed that to use marker vectors instead of a list, which I now ported to the old GC.
+See `marker-vector.c`.

+### Status

-I am now using this by default.
+I am now using both by default.
 There is also a branch `scratch/text-index` on savannah which Stefan Monnier said he'll take a look at.